-JUST 232 INTELLIGENCE ANALYSIS
+JUST 232 INTELLIGENCE ANALYSIS Spring, 3 credit hours

 This course provides an introduction and overview of the concepts and theory of Intelligence, the Intelligence process and cycle, collection disciplines, and the US Intelligence Community (USIC) at large.
 This course examines the role of Intelligence in the policy process, oversight and accountability, policies, strategies and public laws that govern and regulate the USIC.
 Students will examine aspects of counterintelligence, counterespionage, and covert actions and their place within the Intelligence Enterprise.